Azure/modern-web-app-pattern-java/README.md

 Contoso Fiber aligned to a hub and spoke network topology in the production deployment architecture to centralize common resources.
 This network topology provided cost savings, enhanced security, and facilitated network integration (platform and hybrid):

+>[!WARNING]
+> **DEPRECATED:** [Azure Cache for Redis is retired](https://learn.microsoft.com/azure/azure-cache-for-redis/cache-retired-features).
+We will be updating this implementation to use [Azure Managed Redis](https://learn.microsoft.com/azure/redis/migrate/migrate-overview).

 ![Architecture](./docs/assets/diagrams/modern-web-app-java.svg)

 ## Steps to deploy the reference implementation